netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 2. Once connected to the TEG Wi-Fi network, open a web browser and navigate to `https://192.168.91.1`
 3. Dismiss the security warnings, tap Continue at the bottom, scroll down and tap Upgrade Later at the bottom.
 4. You will see a login screen.
 Tap Change or Forgot Password.
 5. Select Forgot Password.
 For the current password, type the **last 5 letters of the serial number**.
 For the new password, choose a stronger password consisting of at least 8 characters, with a number and symbol.
+Don't submit the new password yet.
+6. Toggle the switch on the side of your Powerwall.
+Tesla's documentation claims only one Powerwall needs to be toggled, however some users noted that **all** Powerwalls had to be toggled (so try that if the first approach doesn't work).
+7. Submit the new password.

+#### Gateway 2 Password Reset

+If you keep getting authentication failures despite using the correct password, you might need to reset the password:

+1. Using your phone, scan the QR code behind the Gateway 2 door.
+This will connect to the Gateway 2 TEG Wi-Fi network.
+2. Once connected to the TEG Wi-Fi network, open a web browser and navigate to `https://192.168.91.1`
+3. Dismiss the security warnings, tap Continue at the bottom, scroll down and tap Upgrade Later at the bottom.
+4. You will see a login screen.
+Tap Change or Forgot Password.
+5. Select Forgot Password.
+For the current password, type the **last 5 letters of the password on the gateway label**.
+For the new password, choose a stronger password consisting of at least 8 characters, with a number and symbol.
+Don't submit the new password yet.
 6. Toggle the switch on the side of your Powerwall.
 Tesla's documentation claims only one Powerwall needs to be toggled, however some users noted that **all** Powerwalls had to be toggled (so try that if the first approach doesn't work).
 7. Submit the new password.